eflautt/ga-data-science/templates/template-project-readme.md

 #### Necessary Deliverables

 - Something about the format of thing one
-- Descrisption the format of thing two
+- Description of the format of thing two
 - Details about the style of thing three

 ---